gramener/itchat/README.md

 # IT Chat

-A Google Chat bot for IT Tickets on Zoho ServiceDesk Platform.
+A Google Chat bot for IT Tickets on Zoho ServiceDesk Platform at Straive.

 It answers questions based on the user's IT tickets.

+To use it:

+1. Add "IT Chat - Straive" to your chat or space.
+Contact <s.anand@gramener.com> if this is not visible to you.
+2. DM it saying something, e.g. "@IT Chat - Straive Help".
+It'll share the status of your tickets.

 ## Setup